easyaspi314/Cards/README.md

 # Cards

-Implements some useful functions and elements to use a deck of cards in your projects!
+Implements some useful functions and elements to use a deck of cards in your favourite C projects!